What is a string quartet?

 - How much music you would like as your guests arrive and are waiting.
 Usually, 10 – 30 minutes planned music is scheduled for pre-ceremony.

-- What time the bridal party arrive.
+- What time the bridal party arrives.
 Please note if you are wanting to book for 1 hour it can be possible, but you will need to be very punctual with just 10 – 15 minutes planned pre-ceremony music.
 1.5 hours can give you a little more time, so it’s our most popular option.

 - The Processional usually takes about 3 – 5 minutes.